 Adenoids (AD-eh-noyds) do important work as infection fighters for babies and young children.
-But they become less important as a child gets older and the body develops other ways to fight germs.
+But they become less important as kids get older and the body develops other ways to fight germs.
 In kids, adenoids usually begin to shrink after about 5 years of age and often practically disappear by the teen years.

 Because adenoids trap germs that enter the body, adenoid tissue sometimes temporarily swells (becomes enlarged) as it tries to fight an infection.
 Allergies also can make them get bigger.

 The swelling sometimes gets better.
-But sometimes, adenoids can get infected (this is called adenoiditis).
-If this happens a lot, a doctor might recommend they be removed.
-Often, tonsils and adenoids are surgically removed at the same time.
+Other times, adenoids can get infected (called adenoiditis).
+If this happens a lot, a doctor might recommend removing them.
+Tonsils and adenoids might be removed at the same time, but not always.

 Kids with enlarged adenoids might:

-For a suspected infection, the doctor may prescribe different types of medicine, like pills or liquids.
-Nasal steroids (a liquid that is sprayed into the nose) might be prescribed to help reduce swelling in the adenoids.
+For a suspected infection, doctors may prescribe different types of medicine, like pills or liquids.
+They also might prescribe nasal steroids (a liquid that is sprayed into the nose) to help ease swelling in the adenoids.

 An adenoidectomy (ad-eh-noy-DEK-teh-me) is the surgical removal of the adenoids.
-It's one of the most common surgical procedures done on children, along with the removal of tonsils.
+It's one of the most common surgical procedures done on kids, along with the removal of tonsils.

-If swollen adenoids bother your child and don't respond to medicine, a health care provider may recommend an adenoidectomy.
+If swollen adenoids bother a child and don't respond to medicine, a health care provider may recommend an adenoidectomy.

 A child with obstructive sleep apnea might need an X-ray or a sleep study (polysomnogram) before the procedure.
 This lets doctors see how much nasal blockage there is.
 An ear, nose, and throat (ENT) doctor might look inside the nose with a light or a camera.